Celso0408/electrooptical-materials/README.md

    - On the right-hand side of Simstack, click on "Jobs & Workflows" to check the progress (Figure 11).
    - Yellow color indicates the running status, green means successfully finished, and red shows an error.
    - To update the status, press the "Reload" button at the bottom of the page.
+   - For each structure in your tar file, a folder will be created for each WANO.
+For example, if there are three structures as shown in Figure 11, three directories will be created for the UnpackMol and DFT-Turbomole WANOs.

 <figure align="centering">
     <img src="images/status.png" alt="Alt Text">